Abdulkader69/tailwindcss-html-boilerplate/readme.md

 So this boilerplate has all the configuration to save your time from this boring configurtion tasks (and from gogling many things)

-Use this boilerplate as the starting point for your JAMstack + **Tailwind CSS** based projects.
+Use this boilerplate as the starting point for your Any + **Tailwind CSS** based projects.

 ### Make sure you have installed NodeJs
 Install nodejs from here https://nodejs.org/en/